Why I Stopped Intermittent Fasting

 A lack of minerals will absolutely destroy your metabolism over time.
 And your metabolism is about so much more than just burning calories efficiently.

-Why Intermittent Fasting Feels Good (at first)
+Why Intermittent Fasting Feels Good (At First)

 The so-called health benefits from intermittent fasting are often due to stress hormones kicking in.

-One of the main purposes of stress hormones is to keep us alive.
+One of the primary purposes of stress hormones is to keep us alive.
 They are activated during times of actual famine to provide our cells with what they need to keep the body running.

 When you are in an actual life-or-death situation, they kick in to help you make quick decisions and increase your strength and endurance.